Group Pottery Session

 Can I learn throwing?

-Yes, we now have a wonderful new electric wheel.
-Please don’t expect to spend the whole time on the wheel because you will need to share it with the other students but between decorating, putting on handles and perhaps a hand-build project on the go to at the same time, that shouldn’t be a problem.
+Yes, we have two electric wheels in a class of 2 or 3 students.
+Please don’t expect to spend the whole time on the wheel because you will need to share it with the other students but between decorating, putting on handles and perhaps a hand-build project, that shouldn’t be a problem.
 If you really want exclusive use of the wheel then why not consider an individual lesson?

 What could I make in the classes?

 What you can make is only really limited by your imagination and the size of our kiln.
 If you are new to pottery then it is best to keep things simple at first and get more ambitious as your skill improves.
-Have a look at our student gallery for some examples of things other students have made with us.
+We can suggest some simple starter projects to introduce different making methods.
+You could also have a look at our student gallery for some examples of things other students have made with us.
+We also share weekly updates on activity in the workshop via our private Facebook group for students.

 Do I need to bring anything?